fauu/kindle-hl2fr/README.md

 Usage: kindle-hl2fr <My Clippings file> {{org|json}} [Document titles]
 ````

-Running with only the first argument will simply return titles of all documents that have entries in the given file:
+Running with only the first argument will return titles of all documents that have entries in the specified file:

 ````
 $ kindle-hl2fr "./examples/My Clippings.txt"